mmccartney/cs378-open-source-software-engineering/plans/sample.md

 I am going to implement the following use cases:

-* As an ios-driver developer, I would like the unit tests to pass
+* As an ios-driver developer, I would like the unit tests to pass so I can feel confident that I am not breaking anything.

-* As an iOS app developer, I would like to be able to test location aware apps by simulating specific locations.
+* As an iOS app developer, I would like to be able to test location aware apps by simulating specific locations so I can ensure that my regional recommendations are functioning as expected.

 ## Plan